peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   client proves control of to the ACME server.

 Entity Identifier:
-: A URL that uniquely identifies an Entity in OpenID Federation, as defined in
+: A globally unique string that uniquely identifies an Entity in OpenID Federation, as defined in
   {{Section 1.2 of OPENID-FED}}{: relative="#section-1.2-3.4"}.

 Requestor: